“This post may contain affiliate links. Please read my disclosure for more info.

 Your neighbor may pull his 100k boat behind his 70k SUV so you perceive him to be ‘rich’.
 It’s easy to compare yourself negatively with him, but you have no idea what his real financial situation is.

 Your Dad may have been well off and living large, but that may not be your normal.
 At least not yet.
-If you have a three car garage but no emergency fund or 401k because your mortgage is enough to choke a horse, you’re not living authentically.
+Having two car payments and a huge mortgage, but no emergency fund or 401k isn’t living authentically.

 Or alternatively, if your family constantly lived on the edge, don’t see your life now through the filter of poverty.
-Acknowledge the past, but now you can choose your own path.
+Acknowledge the past, but you can decide that it’s gonna be different now.

 Try to recognize the filters you’re viewing life through.
-Trying to emulate your rich Dad’s life or the neighbor with the garage full of toys is setting yourself up for failure.
+Trying to emulate anyone else is setting yourself up for failure.
 Identify what’s right for your family at this point.
-Make your own decisions that align with your life plan.
+Make your own decisions that align with your own life plan.

 If you and your spouse are on board with each other, and are focused on the same goal, it’ll be easier to stay motivated as you try to live leaner.
 It can become kind of a game to see what activities you can come up with that cost almost nothing.
 After all, it’s the company you’re with, not the activity right?